pstefanovic/grpc-load-balancing/README.md

 Such API decouples proxies and configuration management and allows altering proxy solutions "seamlessly" (at least in terms configuration management solution).

-Configuration could be managed in various ways, for example plugging into k8s API and augmenting it with CRDs.
+Configuration could be managed in various ways, for example plugging into k8s API and augmenting it with use of CRDs.
 Once created/updated etc. configuration is feed into proxies through xDS API.
 Essentially, proxies receive their traffic configuration from the xDS API Server and are continuously kept up to date.